huggingface/smol-course/8_rag/README.md

 - **Naive RAG**:	Most basic pipeline, directly passing retrieved chunks to the generator.
 - **Advanced RAG**:	Pipelines which incorperated different techniques to improve the quality of responses with Pre-retrieval and Post-retrieval processes.
 - **Modular RAG**:	Pipelines that further enhance functionalities by integrating modules that interatively refine result or dynamically adapt based on task-specific requirements.

-In addition, some architectural innovations target the **Index Stage**, introducing new ways to organize and structure knowledge bases:
-- **Graph-Based Knowledge Bases**: Represent data as nodes and edges, enabling richer context and relationship reasoning.
-- **Hierarchical Chunking**: Organizes chunks in a multi-level structure for faster and more contextually aware retrieval.
-- **Adaptive Embedding Updates**: Dynamically adjusts embeddings in response to new data or evolving user needs.

 Following are common RAG architectures: